Three-body universality in the B meson sector: Molecule-meson scattering amplitudes

 Next, we consider $Z_b B^*$ scattering.
 The pseudoscalar doublet $B$ is then replaced by the vector doublet $B^*$.
 Hence, there are three spin channels: $S=0,1$, and $2$.
 The isospin structure is the same as in $Z_bB$ scattering discussed in the previous section.
 From Fig.~\ref{Z_B_star_scattering}, we find the coupled integral equations for the $Z_b B^*$ scattering amplitude $T_1$:

 and

 where the $S$-wave projection and wave function renormalization factors have already been applied.
 The projections onto isospin $3/2$ and isospin $1/2$ are the same as in the previous section.
-Consequently, the isospin part of the projection operators, (\ref{isospin_quartet_projection}) and (\ref{isospin_doublet_projection}), is unchanged and yields
+Then the isospin part of the projection operators given by Eq.~\eqref{eq: pw_operators} does still work for $Z_b B^*$ scattering.
+Since there are three different spin channels which can be combined with both isospin states, one finds six scattering channels in total.
+The projectors for the scalar, vector and tensor amplitudes are given by~\cite{Wilbring-Diss}